 A Commissioned Work at Folehaven: Kirsebærbæltet

-Mille Kalsmose, whose works often revolve around identity and connectedness, has created a new building-integrated and socially sustainable art piece called 'Kirsebærbæltet' This work, developed in close dialogue with the local community, consists of 50 green Copenhagen tiles with a pattern of hexagonal flower silhouettes spreading across the pavement in the Folehave district, Valby.
+Mille Kalsmose has created a new building-integrated and socially sustainable art piece called Kirsebærbæltet.
+This work is developed in close dialogue with the local community, It consists of 50 green Copenhagen tiles with a pattern of hexagonal flower silhouettes spreading across the pavement in the Folehave district, Valby.

 Finally, Kalsmose's work contributes to the municipality's vision of reducing its CO2 consumption.
 The pavement decoration not only challenges the traditional appearance of the Copenhagen tile but also its function.
 All the tiles in the artwork are treated to absorb CO2 and, combined with 50 newly planted cherry trees, contribute to Folehave's green profile.